alleyinteractive/wp-page-cache-control/README.md

 `wp_page_cache_control_provider` hook which should return a provider class string.

+The main goal of the plugin is to solve common page cache control needs across multiple hosting providers.
+It is not meant to be a complete solution for all page cache control needs.
+If you have a need that is not met by the plugin, please open an issue or pull request.

 ## Usage

 The plugin supports back-end page cache control including TTL, bypassing the